-Alta Peak Trail is a 12.8 mile moderately trafficked out and back trail located near Sequoia National Park, CA that features beautiful wild flowers and is only recommended for very experienced adventurers.
+Alta Peak Trail is a 12.8 mile moderately trafficked out and back trail located near Sequoia National Park, California that features beautiful wild flowers and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from March until September.

 cross country skiing